We visited Alberta with the assistance of Travel Alberta, and this post is supported by IHG.

-I can’t believe it’s been four years since our road trip across Alberta.
+I can’t believe how long it’s been since our road trip across Alberta.
 We have family there and the last stop of our journey was Edmonton for a most beautiful occasion: my sister-in-law’s wedding.
 Her special day was the reason we were bringing the kids out West in the first place, and what better excuse to see the beautiful province that my husband is from?!

 In the span of seven days we explored Calgary, Drumheller and the dinosaur museum, and Banff, Lake Louise and the Columbia Icefields.
-Finishing up our trip in the city where daddy was born was a bonus, as connecting with family is one of our key inspirations for travel.
-If you’re considering visiting Edmonton with a toddler, the city is relaxed, family-friendly, and there is a great variety of IHG hotels in Edmonton to suit every family’s needs and budget.
+Finishing up our trip in the city where daddy was born was a bonus.
+Connecting with family is one of our key inspirations for travel.

 Visiting Edmonton with a Toddler: What to Do